getredash/website/src/pages/kb/user-guide/querying/query-snippets.md

 ## Insert A Query Snippet
 If you have Live Auto Complete enabled, you can invoke your snippet from the Query Editor by typing the trigger word you defined in the Query Snippet editor.
 Auto Complete will suggest it like any other keyword in your database.

-{% callout info %}
+{% callout warning %}
-If you prefer to work without Live Auto Complete enabled you can still invoke Query Snippets by pressing `CTRL + Space` and typing the trigger word for your Query Snippet.
+If Live Auto Complete is disabled, you can still invoke Query Snippets by pressing `CTRL + Space` and typing the trigger word for your Query Snippet.
+This can be necessary if your schema exceeds 5000 tokens.
 {% endcallout %}

 Here are some other ideas for snippets: